 - Contract administration and arbitration (see the Management-Union Relations, and Labor Arbitration and ADR descriptions)

 Collective bargaining is adversarial by nature.
 It’s give-and-take even when the parties seek management-union cooperation.
-Clients should choose an employment lawyer with whom they are comfortable and who builds supreme confidence, who listens, and can readily grasp the client’s goals, both economically and in terms of management flexibility in decision-making and implementing management rights.
-The employment lawyer must be able to assist the client in honestly making what are often hard choices and looking into the future.
+Clients should choose a labor lawyer with whom they are comfortable and who builds supreme confidence, who listens, and can readily grasp the client’s goals, both economically and in terms of management flexibility in decision-making and implementing management rights.
+The labor lawyer must be able to assist the client in honestly making what are often hard choices and looking into the future.
+We take a practical view and approach in negotiations as it’s important to manage the personal and organizational dynamics to a successful outcome.

 Collective bargaining is not for the faint of heart or uninitiated.
 It requires quick maneuvering, knowing when to back off and when to drive it to the hilt, when not to paint the union into a corner but provide face-saving to achieve the ultimate win.
 The law can be slippery and errors can have long term, expensive consequences.